Aging Gracefully… One Tooth at a Time

 Conjuring 101 - Magic

-Discover the secrets of magic, from basic card shuffles to mesmerizing tricks.
-Learn fundamental sleights, misdirection techniques, and build a repertoire of enchanting illusions.
+Learn beginner-friendly magic tricks in this fun, supportive class designed for older adults.
+Improve your fine motor skills, critical thinking, memory, hand-eye coordination, and confidence while enjoying social interaction and creative expression.
+Experience the delight of creating wonder and laughter in a relaxed, friendly environment.
 Whether you're a novice or a casual enthusiast, this class will empower you to dazzle friends and family with your newfound wizardry.
 Get ready to shuffle and amaze!

 - Instructor: